EDiRobotics/mimictest/README.md

 </div>

 A simple testbed for robotics manipulation policies based on [robomimic](https://robomimic.github.io/).
-It uses Diffusion Policy's [dataset](https://diffusion-policy.cs.columbia.edu/data/training/).
 All policies are rewritten in a simple way.
 We may further expand it to the [libero](https://github.com/Lifelong-Robot-Learning/LIBERO) benchmark, which is also based on [robosuite](https://github.com/ARISE-Initiative/robosuite) simulator.

 We also have policies trained and tested on the [CALVIN](https://github.com/mees/calvin) benchmark, e.g., [GR1-Training](https://github.com/EDiRobotics/GR1-Training) which is the current SOTA on the hardest ABC->D task of CALVIN.